bobbingwide/sb-chart-block/readme.txt

 choose the color from a drop down list

 = What options are there? =
-Options to control the chart display are to be added.
+Options to control the chart display are:

+- Stacked - Toggle on to stack line or bar charts

 = What Chart script does it use?  =

 chartjs - from chartjs.org

-v0.1.0 enqueues the script from https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.9.4/Chart.min.js?ver=5.6
+v0.1.0 enqueues the script from:

+https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.9.4/Chart.min.js?ver=5.6

+Note: chartjs v3 is under development; it's in Beta test.

 = What do I need to search for to find the block? =

-Chart ?
+Chart or SB Chart

 = What if my first language is not English? =